Be wary of joy without a source tangible, she cautions

 “Besides”, I continue, “I think there are certain things that are basic knowledge, going on about them would look like I didn’t know my onions, my brilliance was under a laser microscope out there.

-The way I see it, that was a make or mar speech.
+The way I see it, that was a make or break speech.
 It determines whether I am in or out, and if I am out, how can I ever reach them for God?”
 I rush on to respond, in time to catch the admiring glance and silent courtesy of the beautiful wife of a well known politician.

 “So it’s about your status then?
 You say IT determines…?”